risk-first/website/docs/risks/Communication-Risks/On-Protocols.md

 Then, **a** will instantly have a problem calling it and there will be an error of some sort.

-[Protocol Risk](/tags/Protocol-Risk) also occurs when we use [Data Types](https://en.wikipedia.org/wiki/Data_type):  whenever we change the data type, we need to correct the usages of that type.
+[Communication Risk](/tags/Communication-Risk) also occurs when we use [Data Types](https://en.wikipedia.org/wiki/Data_type):  whenever we change the data type, we need to correct the usages of that type.
 Note above, I've given the `JavaScript` example, but I'm going to switch to `TypeScript` now:

 ```javascript
 interface BInput {